* indicates Singapore resources.

 The main legal digest for Singapore, Mallal's Digest, provides summaries of reported decisions, and a selection of unreported decisions for Singapore and Malaysia from 1808 to 2018.
 This publication has ceased.

-Use the following citators to note-up case law:
+Use the following citators to note-up case law and legislation:

 Search for the case you wish to note-up, e.g. Ang Sunny v Public Prosecutor.
 Case treatment is indicated just above the case name by the words "Following", "Referring", "Distinguishing", etc. Click on each section to the see the listing of cases.